 Looking close enough, Google Maps is full of bizarre moments.
 A two-headed dog, a magical floating limb, disappearing woman's body on the beach, people with missing heads and even half a cat, prowling nonchalantly along a street, disembodied limbs, strange distended abdomens, and even iPhones embedded in bums.

 Tour de France, Giro d'Italia and Vuelta a España are the three major European professional cycling stage races.
 They are multi-week races (21 days) with daily stages and have more points for the UCI World Tour than in other races.

-Google Maps launched 10 years ago, on February 8, 2005, and it's become the gold standard for apps that help get you from point A to point B. But it's also the greatest prank platform ever designed.
-Here are some of the best deliberate (and non-deliberate) ways that Maps has been borked over the past decade.
+Google Maps launched some years ago, on February 8, 2005, and it's become the gold standard for apps that help get you from point A to point B. But it's also the greatest prank platform ever designed.
+Here are some of the best deliberate (and non-deliberate) ways that Maps has been borked over the last years.

 The most important rule of the road concerns which side to drive on.
 The reasons for driving on different sides of the road are historical.
 About a 35% of the world population drives on the left.
 Most former British colonies drive on the left side of the road, whereas the United States of America, Latin American countries and European countries drive on the right.

 The body of Davie Lee Niles, a man disappeared on October 11, 2006 after he was seen leaving Jake's Bar in Byron Township, Michigan, has been found inside a sunken car - which has been visible on Google Maps for years.

 We are constantly bombarded with data about the most dangerous roads in the world.
 But where are the worst cities to drive a car?
 If you're thinking about planning an international road trip with friends, you may want to consider skipping the following destinations.

 Paved roads are those surfaced with crushed stone (macadam) and hydrocarbon binder or bituminized agents, with concrete, or with cobblestones, as a percentage of all the country’s roads, measured in length.